 What if I have taken my ACT/SAT test?

 WSCC offers an ACT crosswalk which compares scores with the ACCUPLACER Placement test.
 Test scores must be no more than 2-years old at the time of registration at WSCC.

 Why do I need to take a placement test?

-All new students who do not have any college credit need to take the COMPASS placement test.
+All new students who do not have any college credit need to take the ACCUPLACER placement test.
 All students who are applying to any of the health sciences programs at Washington State are required to take the assessment.
 This is the only way to accurately place students into reading, writing, and math classes that are best suited for that student's abilities.
 The placement test is there to help ensure student success.
 Please call 740-568-1930 for additional information or to schedule an appointment with an academic advisor.

-What is the COMPASS placement test?
+What is the ACCUPLACER placement test?

 I’ve attended another college or university.
 Will any of my credits transfer to Washington State?